Que Shiraz or Syrah – What is this wine?

 Two Wines Share The Same Name

-The two wines that share the same genes are called Syrah or Shiraz.
+A well known wine that shares the same genes is called Syrah or Shiraz.
 Both are a dark wine, even darker than a Cabernet Sauvignon.
 These wines share the same red, rich concentrate of the darkest flavors such as blackberries, plums, black cherries, flowers, spices, dirt, chocolate, licorice, blueberries, cassis, pepper and truffles.
 The wine is produced by the Syrah grapes and are grown all over the world, they can also be categorized as Shiraz.
 Mainly in Australia are they called Shiraz.

 The Same Yet Different